SySS-Research/Lauschgeraet/README.md

 * Set the status of the Lauschgerät to `passive` by clicking the On/Off switch
-* Watch the traffic with `ip netns exec lg tcpdump -i br0`, or remotely with Wireshark: `ssh root@kali ip netns exec lg tcpdump -s 0 -U -n -w - -i br0 | wireshark -k -i -`
+* Watch the traffic with `ip netns exec lg tcpdump -i br0`, or remotely with Wireshark: `ssh root@lauschgeraet ip netns exec lg tcpdump -s 0 -U -n -w - -i br0 | wireshark -k -i -`
 * To redirect traffic to another service, set the status of the Lauschgerät to `active`
 * Run a service on the target port using the "Services" page